widium/Neural-Style-Transfer/README.md

 ~~~
 ### Import and Preprocess image
 - `Load image` - Keras
-- **Preprocess** array with with the specialize function of the VGG19 model
+- **Preprocess** array with the special function of the VGG19 model
 - **Recover** the list of Feature maps
 ~~~python
 img = load_img('waves.jpg')